hieuvoquang87/vnstock/vnstock-ts/memory-bank/implementation-notes.md

 - Document any temporary workarounds or limitations
 - Create detailed interfaces before implementation
 - Maintain comprehensive test coverage throughout development

+## Recent Code Changes

+### Removed Explorers

+- **VND Explorer**: The VND data source explorer has been removed from the codebase.
+Any functionality that depended on the VND explorer should be updated to use alternative data sources like VCI or TCBS.

+- **SSI Explorer**: The SSI data source explorer has been removed.
+Applications that previously used SSI data should be updated to use other available data sources.

+### Impact on Usage

+- Applications that directly imported from `vnstock-ts/explorer/vnd` or `vnstock-ts/explorer/ssi` will need to be updated.
+- The `DataSource` enum still includes these values but attempting to use them will result in an error since the implementation is no longer available.
+- Examples that used VND or SSI explorers should be updated to use other data sources.